Survivor75/JavaScript/JavaScript/InstaGramBot/README.md

 How does it work?

-This script runs Instagram API every 15mins (cronjob) and checks for any new Instagram post for a paticular user_id.
+This script runs Instagram API every 15mins and checks for any new Instagram post for a paticular user_id.
 If a new a post is found it likes the post and sends a notification to your configured Slack channel using Slack Webhooks.